 If you have a toothache, it is important to see a dentist right away.
 Pain relievers may help temporarily, but left untreated, the damage may continue to the point that your tooth will need to be extracted, and could cause other serious health issues.
 This is a serious concern and should never be ignored.

 Dr. Mashkouri is a general dentist who performs root canal therapy for patients in Los Angeles and Westwood.
-To make an appointment for a complimentary consultation, call the Lotus Family Dental office at (310) 776-6441 today.
+To make an appointment for a consultation, call the Lotus Family Dental office at (310) 776-6441 today.